 You take photos, you explore the hillside, and then you ascend to the monasteries.
 This can be challenging —Greece has many steep roads and inclines.
 In the picture below, my son is just a speck in the stairway.
 The physical breathlessness doesn’t even compare to the emotional breathlessness of the solemn and faith-filled ambience of what you find inside the monasteries.

 From my journal: “The roads were very steep and the view is breathtaking and unlike any other we’ve seen.
 Walking up to the monastery at Meteora makes you experience this view and be part of it.
-Walking through this most peaceful, holy monastery with no tour guide makes it a meditative process.Seeing our sons light candles in this dark chapel is a full circle experience for us as parents, knowing this is why you bring your kids to Greece as Orthodox Christians and Greek children.
+Walking through this most peaceful, holy monastery with no tour guide makes it a meditative process.Seeing our sons light candles in this dark chapel is a full circle experience for us as parents, knowing this is why we bring our kids to Greece as Orthodox Christians and Greek children.
 Leaving the monastery, a guide gives you a loukoumi, probably symbolizing the sweetness of this experience.”

 The icons, candles and monks graced the religious ambience of Meteora and filled us with prayer and a feeling of reverence for our Orthodox Christianity.
 Outside, I was touched to see a Greek flag standing proudly in the rocky ground.
 Rooted.